DiveFish/ParliamentDebateTopics/README.md

 Run MatrixBuilder to have a look at the term-document, tf.idf and svd matrices.

-You can choose between hardcoding your xml file directory or giving the directory as argument to the MatrxiBuilder.
-Uncomment the respective lines for FILE_DIR and filesDir accordingly.
+You can choose between hardcoding your xml file directory or giving the directory as argument to the MatrixBuilder.
+Uncomment the respective lines for FILE_DIR and filesDir in MatrixBuilder accordingly.